eumel8/cloud-provider-opentelekomcloud/docs/config/CloudControllerManagerConfiguration.md

 # Cloud Controller Manager Configuration
-This document describes all of the configuration options available to the `HUAWEICLOUD` cloud controller manager.
+This document describes all of the configuration options available to the `OpenTelekomCloud` cloud controller manager.

 ## Configuration Example
 We recommend you fetch the [example configuration](../../examples/CloudControllerManagerConfigurationExample.json) to start